largecodeman1/IJustWorkHere/README.md

 https://github.com/largecodeman1/IJustWorkHere/projects/1

 ## League Of Legends Stat Tracker
-** The website to track your progress in League of Legends!
+The website to track your progress in League of Legends!
 Find your game stats for your last few games!

+* How to use

 ## Scrum Board Cards/Tickets and Deployment Focus
 # https://github.com/largecodeman1/IJustWorkHere/projects/1